BeniaminC/CS_162_F20_Lab_2/README.md

 Important concepts to understand by the end of this lab:

-- stream objects (ostream, istream, and fstream objects)
+- stream objects (ofstream, ifstream, and fstream objects)
 - input file operators (insertion operator and extraction operato)
 - both input and output file stream
 - cursor manipulation